kushview/element/docs/developers/lua-style.md

 * Requiring a module should cause no side-effect other than loading other modules and returning the module table.

-* A module should not have state (this still needs to be fixed for some LuaRocks modules).
+* A module should not have state.
 If a module needs configuration, turn it into a factory.
 For example, do not make something like this:

 ```lua
 -- bad